Subscribe to updates

 Speech and Language Therapy Service in Leicester, Leicestershire and Rutland

-The meeting agenda includes a slot for questions, representations, and statements of case.
-Councillor Ramsey Ross has submitted questions concerning progress on staffing and alternative provision of services at the LRI A&E, including reductions in agency staff, increases in medical staff, and staff sickness rates.
-Questions also cover the utilisation of facilities like the Merlyn Vaz Centre, steps taken to address mental health provision demand, the role of councils in addressing patient discharge issues, ambulance waiting times, and the underutilisation of independent patient transport services.
-Further questions relate to the NHS Dentistry Provision crisis and representations made by the LLR-ICB regarding the accreditation of foreign-qualified dentists.
+Several questions were raised by councillors regarding various healthcare services.
+Councillor Ramsey Ross submitted questions concerning progress on staffing and alternative provision at the Leicester Royal Infirmary (LRI) Accident and Emergency (A&E) department, including reductions in agency staff, increases in medical staff, and sickness rates.
+Questions were also posed about the utilisation of NHS111 services, the Merlyn Vaz Centre, mental health provision, the role of councils in addressing discharge issues, ambulance waiting times, and out-of-area patient discharge.
+Additionally, Councillor Ross inquired about the NHS Dentistry Provision crisis and the LLR-ICB's representations regarding the accreditation of foreign-qualified dentists.

-Councillor Zuffar Haq has also submitted questions regarding the creation of a Maggie's Cancer Centre in Leicester and why people in the region might be missing out on world-leading cancer treatment and support.
+Councillor Zuffar Haq submitted questions regarding the creation of a Maggie's Cancer Centre in Leicester and why people in the region might be missing out on cancer treatment and support.

 Work Programme